 The evolution of “build once, run anywhere” containers and Kubernetes—a cloud-agnostic, declarative-driven orchestration API—have made a scalable, self-service platform layer a reality.
 Even though it is not a one size fits all solution, a majority of business and technical challenges are being addressed.
 Kubernetes as the common denominator gives scalability, resiliency, and agility to internet-scale applications on various clouds in a predictable, consistent manner.
 But what good is application layer scalability if the data is still confined to a single vertically scalable server that can’t exceed a predefined limit?

-At the Distributed SQL Summit 2020, Travis Logan – CTO & Co-Founder at Justuno, presented the talk, “Evolve: A Database Journey from Ground to Cloud.”
+At a recent Distributed SQL Summit, Travis Logan – CTO & Co-Founder at Justuno, presented the talk, “Evolve: A Database Journey from Ground to Cloud.”

 With over 14 years of experience with Microsoft SQL Server, Travis is well-versed in the evolution of transactional databases.
 In this talk he summarizes his experiences with traditional RDBMS while trying to improve their redundancy, scaling characteristics, and performance.